-Dragonzilla, along with some amazing friends, has made magic happen to ensure that even though we can’t visit schools or communities across Trinidad and Tobago, we can still reach our young audience and encourage their creativity and love of writing.
-Together with our partner, NALIS, we launched this writing competition for kids aged 5-8 and 9-12.
+Dragonzilla’s back for another year of the Short Story Writing Challenge!
+Even though we can’t visit schools or communities across Trinidad and Tobago, we can still reach our young audience and encourage their creativity and love of writing.
+This is the second year of the writing challenge, and we’re happy to have the Tobago Library Services on board as partners for this writing competition for kids aged 5-8 and 9-12.

 The 2020 Challenge Winners